Volvo On-Board Diagnostic (OBD) port, also known as OBD-II or OBD 2, is located under the dashboard on the driver's side.

 - Check transmission fluid level.

-If your Volvo transmission fluid level is slightly low, it can cause problems such as the engine revving up when you slow down then the transmission bangs into gear.
+If your Volvo transmission fluid level is even slightly low, it can cause problems such as transmission slipping or engine revving up when you slow down, transmission banging into gear, etc.

 Here are instructions on how to check Volvo transmission fluid level.